dag-andersen/Rust-Memory-Map/docs/Report.md

 ### Debugging
 Debugging the system was mostly done with printlines and by stepping through the code with a debugger.
 It can be pretty difficult to visualize how exactly each byte is placed in memory maps.
 The method I used to see it was to print the memory map in bytes.
 I used this statement `println!("{:?}", &name_table[0..100]);`, which prints out each byte in the range of 0 to 100 of the memory-mapped file: `[0,0,0,255,90,0 ... ]`.
 This way I can print the map before and after each operation and compare them, and check if it works as intended.

+When building the redblack tree there is a assert-check while balancing that checks that a child's parent-pointer is the same as it's grandparents' child pointer.
+This is catch mistakes, should the redblack tree end up being corrupted.
+This was crucial in the development process.
+I had a periodic issue where the redblack tree was getting built correctly.
+In the end I found out that I had made an assumption, which was wrong.
+The assumption was that the nodes always had a different color when `swapColor(node1,nod2)` was called (`line 119, Redblack/Tree.rs`), based on the discription in XXX.
+After fixing this, I didn't have any corrupted builds.

 ### Profiling